CDLUC3/arksorg-site/doc_src/operation_test.md

 ### Test Case `ark:19156/tkt42/03n01`

-This configuration is different from most in that the target URL is constructed from the suffix portion of the PID, i.e. the string "/03n01" that follows the `scheme + ":" + prefix + "/" + value`.
+This configuration is different from most in that the target URL is constructed from the suffix portion of the PID, i.e. the string "/03n01" that follows the `scheme + ":" + prefix + "/" + value` configuration entries.

 ```json
 {